TIPS FOR NON-PROFIT DIRECT MAIL

 - You need to watch out for postage surcharges for Non-machinable mail:

 - Pieces that are rigid or contain odd shaped items.
 Examples are keys, coins, pens, magnets.

 - The delivery address is not parallel to the longest side of the mail piece.
 Make sure you keep this in mind when designing invitations.

 - Pieces that have clasps, strings, buttons, sealing wax or another type of closure device.

 - Keep in mind the aspect ratio (length divided by height) of the piece.
 If a piece doesn’t meet the specs, your postage cost can move from a machineable rate to a non-machineable rate.

-- Watch recycled paper – on some papers, the ink tends to bleed and will mess up your bar-coding, resulting in higher postage and delayed delivery.
+- Watch recycled paper – on some papers, the ink tends to bleed.
+This may mess up your bar-coding.
+As a result, this may cause higher postage and delayed delivery.

 - Shaped mail – Check out Customized Market Mail – firstname.lastname@example.org for very funky shaped pieces that are guaranteed deliverable.

 Don’t forget these Deliverability Tips.
 In non-profit direct mail, every penny is precious!

 - On standard mail, consider using “Or current resident” to insure delivery.
 Remember, standard mail is not returned.